 So it’s our first time, what exactly do we order?
 My dad ordered the hostess’ recommendation and had the HH Famous Meatloaf Hash(pictured on top of this post).
 It was cooked well.
-It had roasted red peppers, fresh spinach and smoked mozzarella.
+It had roasted red peppers, fresh spinach, and smoked mozzarella.
 It looked burnt but didn’t taste burnt.
 Just crunchy and yummy.

 The hubby ordered Andy’s Sage Fried Chicken Benedict.
 It has fresh spinach, hardwood smoked bacon, market tomato, griddled mozzarella, chipotle cream and scrambled eggs over biscuit.
-The mash potato and chipotle cream of this dish was delish that even if it was a lot, you can’t help but finish it..
+The mash potato and chipotle cream of this dish were delish that even if it was a lot, you can’t help but finish it..
 I finish it for the hubby.. haha.